Chief Whip: United Kingdom

-The Whip as a Party Line
+The whip as a party line

-In the UK House of Commons the importance of a vote is indicated by underlining of items on the "whip", which is the name of the letter the Chief Whip sends to all the MPs in their party at the start of the week.
+In the UK House of Commons, the importance of a vote is indicated by underlining items on the "whip", which is the name of the letter the Chief Whip sends to all the MPs in their party at the start of the week.
 This letter informs them of the schedule for the days ahead and includes the sentence "Your attendance is absolutely essential" next to each debate in which there will be a vote.
 This sentence is underlined once, twice, or three times depending on the consequences that will be suffered if they do not turn up, hence the origin of the terms one-line whip, two-line whip and three-line whip.
 The actual vote they are to make is communicated to them in the chamber by hand signals during the division when the time comes (usually after the division bell has been rung).
 Neither these instructions, which are visible to everyone in the chamber, nor the "whip" letter at the start of the week, are recorded in Hansard, as they are considered a matter internal to the political party.
 Any explicit direction to an MP as to how they should vote would be a breach of parliamentary privilege.

 The consequences of defying the party whip depend on the circumstances and are usually negotiated with the party whip in advance.
 The party whip's job is to ensure the outcome of the vote.
-The party in the majority can always win a vote, if its members obey the whip.
+The party in the majority can always win a vote if its members obey the whip.
+Where members cannot attend a vote (for example for medical reasons), their whip may pair them with a member from the opposing side (by agreement with the opposing whip) who will then be whipped to abstain, so that the first member's absence does not affect the vote.

 If the party has a large Commons majority, it can make allowances for MPs who are away on important business, or whose political circumstances require them to take a particular issue very seriously.
 Theoretically at least, expulsion from the party is an automatic consequence of defying a three-line whip.